kurianbenoy/kurianbenoy-website/_posts/4years-mec.md

 many more.
 The person with whom I have travelled most is obiviously Joel, he is a chill and one of the best person I have met ever.

+College is not about academics, it's about the peer group in the college.
+Once you go to college it enlarges your dreams, creates new friends, makes you travel to places where you could never imagine before you actually reach there.
+Academics and attendance are not always necessary